LotJCommunity/.github/profile/README.md

 Welcome to the [Legends of the Jedi (LotJ)](https://legendsofthejedi.com/) community GitHub!
 This organization hosts various scripts, clients, plugins, and tools designed to improve your experience in **Legends of the Jedi**, a popular MUD (Multi-User Dungeon).
 We encourage you to explore, contribute, and use these resources to enhance your gameplay.

-Maintained by [Skiia](https://github.com/sceboucher).
+Org maintained by [Skiia](https://github.com/sceboucher) and numerous contributors.
 For support or to contribute, join the [LotJ Discord Scripting Channel](https://discord.gg/tfpAJxsRXB).

 ## Clients